timtadh/swork/README.md

 SWORK
 =====

+by: Tim Henderson (tim.tadh@gmail.com)

 Command line utility to start up enviroments for particular projects.
 Project configuration scripts can be any executable file and are associated with a particular project via ~/.sworkrc file.
 The utility saves the enviroment variables that exist before its execution and restores them as necessary.

 Swork is still in an early stage but should be useful at the end of today. (hopefully by this morning in fact).
 My intention is to incrementally improve it as my needs evolve.
 I have previously written very complex enviroment management tools for particular projects.
-Facing the prospect of making yet another project specific tool, I decided to write general purpose extensible tool.
+Facing the prospect of making yet another project specific tool, I decided to write a general purpose extensible tool.

 Swork is licensed under the terms of GPLv2, see the license file for details.

+#### Current Limitations

+swork only supports the Bash shell right now.
+It would be fairly trivially to add another shell however, I will only do so if there is a user for it.
+If you would like to swork with another shell besides bash please email me. (or you know this is the 2011 you could fork it and add it yourself).

 Examples
 ========